Devansh-Agarwal/Mitigating-Spectre-Meltdown/README.txt

-Passes for mitigating Spectre and meltdown are added, for details read Mitigating_spectre_meltdown_report.pdf and the ppts.
+This is the project that I made as part of the compiler engineering course, I wrote llvm passes that can be used to mitigate spectre and meltdown.
+For more details please read Mitigating_spectre_meltdown_report.pdf and the 2 presentations.